OrchardCMS/OrchardDoc/docs/Documentation/Themes.markdown

 #### View selection

+!!! note
-> **Note**:This section is speculative and depends on future decisions on the extensibility model of the application.
+    This section is speculative and depends on future decisions on the extensibility model of the application.

 The selection of the most specialized view is done dynamically and is delegated to a plug-in.
 A default plug-in is provided by the Orchard framework but that can be overridden or completed by plug-ins.